gypsydave5/gypsydave5.github.io/_posts/2014-07-02-interview.markdown

 A few months ago Steven Ovadia over at [My Linux Rig][MLR] spotted my post about [the night I installed Linux][lateLinux] and asked me if I'd like to do a quick interview about, well, about my Linux setup.
 Sounded like a good idea so I answered his questions.
-He posted [the interview][interview] today and if you'd like to look at it.
+He posted [the interview][interview] today if you'd like to look at it.

 If there's any amendments that need to be made now that I've been using Linux for, oh, about 20 times as long as I had been, it would have to be that I find